robertson809/8-puzzle/README.md

 Norvig.
 The number of nodes we generated to solve the problem had a 99.9% correlation with Russell and Norvig’s forh 1 , and a 98.8% correlation for h<sub>2</sub>.
-As we can see from Figure 2, we found that theh 2 algorithm consistently outperformed theh 3 algorithm, which in turn consistently outperformed theh 1 algorithm.
+As we can see from Figure 2, we found that the h<sub>2</sub> algorithm consistently outperformed theh 3 algorithm, which in turn consistently outperformed theh 1 algorithm.
 This difference became increasingly significant as our problem complexity increased in size.
 From this, we can clearly see how heuristic choice